Introduction

 \[

-A_n = (x - \frac{1}{n}, x]
+A_n = (x - \frac{1}{n}, x].

 \]

 Clearly, \(\bigcap_{n=1}^{\infty} A_n = \{x\}\).
-Since \(\mu(A_1) = 1 < \infty\), continuity from above applies.
-Since the Lebesgue measure of an interval is its length:
+Since \(\mu(A_1) = 1 \lt \infty\), continuity from above

 \[

-\mu(\{x\}) = \mu(\bigcap_{n=1}^{\infty} A_n) = \lim_{n \to \infty} \mu((x - \frac{1}{n}, x]) = \lim_{n \to \infty} \frac{1}{n} = 0.
+&= \lim_{n \to \infty} \mu((x - \frac{1}{n}, x]) \\\\

 \]

-because \(\mu(\cup \{x_i\}) = \sum \mu(\{x_i\}) = 0\).
+which also has measure zero because \(\mu(\bigcup_i \{x_i\}) = \sum_i \mu(\{x_i\}) = 0\).
+That fact is

-This is essentially why the "probability" of picking an exact integer from the real line is zero.
+essentially why the "probability" of picking an exact integer from the real line is zero.

-Note: Since \(\mu(\mathbb{R}) = \infty\), this is NOT a probability measure.
+Since \(\mu(\mathbb{R}) = \infty\), this measure is not a probability measure.